 The Risks of Fixed Annuities

-Death and survivorship.
 One of the major benefits of a fixed annuity is that it can provide you with an income for literally the rest of your life.
-But the flipside of that benefit is that the remaining value of the annuity contract will revert to the insurance company upon your death.
+But the flip side of that benefit is that the remaining value of the annuity contract will revert to the insurance company upon your death.

 Are They Good for You?

-Income for retirement.
-Fixed annuities are investment vehicle that have been made specifically for retirement.
+Fixed annuities are investment vehicles that have been made specifically for retirement.
 The income that you earn on them prior to taking distributions accumulates on a tax-deferred basis.
 After that, you can set up a plan to pay income for the rest of your life.
-In theory, you can do this with CDs, but with fixed annuities it all happens automatically.
+In theory, you can do this with CDs, but with fixed annuities, it all happens automatically.

-You've maxed out your retirement contributions.
 Let’s say that you have maxed out your contributions to standard retirement plans, like IRAs and 401(k)s, but you still want more tax-deferred savings for retirement.
-You can use an annuity to provide additional tax sheltered savings.
+You can use an annuity to provide additional tax-sheltered savings.
 There are no dollar limits on how much you can contribute to an annuity, which may provide you with an excellent opportunity to fast-forward your retirement savings, especially if you have begun saving for retirement late in the game.

 Fixed annuities, or any annuities for that matter, are certainly not for everyone.
 But if you like the benefits they provide – and you’re comfortable with the risks that come with them – you should take a serious look at investing in one.
 It could turn out to be the exact investment product for your needs.

 Fixed annuities offer a reliable avenue for generating guaranteed income with principal protection.
 These investment contracts with insurance companies present numerous advantages: assured interest rate returns, low minimum investment requirements, and tax-deferred interest income.